 In 2001, the Community Information and Crisis Center was consolidated under A Better Way, merging two 24/7 services that are now handled by cross-trained staff.

 In the same year, A Better Way received a three-year $400,000 federal grant to start the LOVE and Acts of Kindness programs provided at various community pre-schools and Wilson Middle School.

 A four-year $1.9 mil.
 21st Century Community Learning Centers grant was received in 2003 from the Indiana Department of Education.
 Services are currently provided at Wilson and Northside Middle Schools, and Grissom and Sutton Elementary schools.

-In 2004, Passage Way, the 10 apartment transitional housing building for women and children who are domestic violence victims, was completed and welcomed the first residents.
+In 2004, Passage Way, the 10 apartment transitional housing building for adults and children who are domestic violence victims, was completed and welcomed the first residents.

 Teresa Clemmons has been the Director of A Better Way since 1995 and has been the agency Executive Director since 2007.
 In 2007, the agency name was changed from Family Services of Delaware County, Inc, to A Better Way Services, Inc. The current emphasis is to put the agency on more solid financial ground through active board fund development.

 All regular ABW staff received ASIST suicide prevention training in 2009.
 A Better Way now answers calls for the 24-hour National Suicide LifeLine at 1-800-273-TALK.
 Newer staff members now receive the SafeTalk training to enable them to assist callers undergoing a suicidal crisis.